Amirboroomand/php-language-programming/README.md

 PHP is a Loosely Typed Language

 In the example above, notice that we did not have to tell PHP which data type the variable is.

+PHP automatically associates a data type to the variable, depending on its value.
+Since the data types are not set in a strict sense, you can do things like adding a string to an integer without causing an error.